 How much does it cost to move?

-The typical cost to hire a mover fluctuates between $720 to $1,940, with the average being roughly $1,300, according to HomeAdvisor.
+The typical cost to hire professional movers and a truck ranges between $908 and $2,503, with the average being roughly $1,700, according to data from HomeAdvisor.

-If you’re hiring a mover for a cross-country trek, however, things get more expensive, averaging closer to $5,200, Fixr reports.
-Moving the contents of your two-bedroom house 1,000 miles, for example, can cost between $4,500 and $6,000, according to the home remodeling website.
+If you’re hiring a mover for a cross-country trek, however, things get much more expensive, averaging between $4,000 and $8,000, Fixr reports.

 Keep in mind that every moving company has its own pricing, and costs are generally based on the size of your home and the distance you’re moving, as well as the weight of your furnishings and whether you’ll need them stored for a time while you relocate.

-Unfortunately, most folks who move won’t be able to take advantage of the moving expenses tax deduction, which was pared down significantly by the Tax Cuts and Jobs Act.
-The deduction is still available for active-duty service members who’ve been transferred.
+Unfortunately, most folks who move won’t be able to take advantage of the moving expenses tax deduction, which was pared down significantly in 2017 by the Tax Cuts and Jobs Act.
+The deduction is still available for active-duty service members who’ve been transferred, though.
 If you’re not sure of your eligibility, the IRS has a helpful tool for determining whether you qualify.

-Sometimes, even with the best planning, best movers or best intentions, things happen, and you can end up paying more than you thought you would.
-Here are some things to think about ahead of your move:
+Sometimes, even with the best planning, best movers and best intentions, things happen.
+You could still end up paying more than you thought you would.
+Beyond the price of the moving company itself, here are some other costs to consider ahead of a move:

 - If the homes you’re moving between are only accessible via a tight road, you might have to pay the movers to transfer your stuff from a big truck to a smaller one.
 That could cost between $250 to $500 more to get everything reloaded.

-The time, day and month you move can either raise your costs or lower them.
-For instance, summer months are a popular moving window because kids are out of school, so your costs could be higher due to demand.
+Did you know the day and month you move can affect the overall cost?
+For instance, summer months are a popular moving window because kids are out of school, so your costs could be higher then due to demand.

 Moving anytime between October and April can be less expensive, as well as during November through the New Year’s holiday.
 Moving mid-month and mid-week can also get you a deal, because it’s often much more convenient for folks to move on a weekend or at the end of the month.

-Here are other ways to move on the cheap:
+Here are a few other ways to keep costs lower:

-- Ask for boxes from family or friends who’ve recently moved.
+- Ask for boxes from anyone you might know who has recently moved.